 "Do not be so dramatic, little one.
 They are granting us a kindness merely to offer us quarter, let alone no longer attempting to murder us all," the demon reasoned with a small wave of one hand.
 "Besides, the light-red fellow appears to be smitten with most of us at this point.
 I highly doubt it will lead to any uncomfortable situations."

 "I can’t tell if you’re joking or not," Riffraff complained while scrubbing slowly at his features with both hands.
 "Could we all just maybe agree to try and stay out of their way, and focus on getting back home?"
 He glanced at Lone, then to Graceful with desperation in his eyes.
 "Our home?"

-"Look, it’s not like we’re--" Lone’s attempt at plying the larger equine with reason was cut short by Graceful growling over him:
+"Look, it’s not like we’re--" Lone’s attempt at plying the horse with reason was cut short by Graceful growling over him:

 "I ain’t any more excited about this turn of events than you are, Riff.
 But whining about it ain’t gonna fix a fuckin’ thing."
 His voice softened somewhat, at least as much as the gruff pony seemed capable of doing.
 "We’ll cover each other’s hide, okay?
 We got chased here by somethin’ we couldn’t handle, so the least we can do now is have a look around, gather our strength, and make sure we got as much an arsenal as possible strapped to us when we find the way back, so we ain’t gonna show up like a coupla deer in the damn headlights, right?"